maboej-MSFT/eSignature-using-Power-Apps-V2/README.md

 This solution uses a sign in request as an electronic signature, as a no/low code using build-in features.
 ![Diagram Description automatically
-generated](media/02050747c2a56c46335ad9c17c5758f6.png)
+generated](media/1ecf3a47a3f69a03f520b99c31867aff.png)

 The solution the standard “Office 365 login” to validate the user, send the request back to the Power App.
 The app uses a cloud flow to call Microsoft Graph to check which user did the login to ensure the login was done by the same user.

-There are 4 elements:
+There are 5 elements:

 -   Azure AD App Registration: is used to be able to connect to Microsoft Graph.

 -   Power Automate Cloud flow: is used to get the request from the app and send the sign in request to Microsoft Graph, and respond the result to the app.

--   Power Apps Canvas app: The user uses the app and click resign.
+-   Power Apps Canvas app “main”: The user uses the app and click resign.
 The app saves the data and redirect the user the Office 365 login service.
 After the login the request is redirected back to the app, it loads the data and call the cloud flow to validate the user that did the login.

+-   Power Apps Canvas app “Redirect”: This is used to address the problem in the mobile Power Apps player on Android and iOS.
+When opened is just opening the “main” app.
+The problem is that if the main app is open in the mobile player and ist called again its not picking up the request parameter.
+But if we call the redirect app, and then redirect to the main app it works.

 -   Dataverse Table is used to store the data and session id.
 But you can use whatever table to store the data and you can use another id for the session